danzhewuju/Epilepsy-Domain-Adversarial-Neural-Network/README.md

 ## Data

-We need permission to disclose data.
+Due to wo need permission to disclose data.
+If we get permission, we will disclose data later.

 ## How to run?